Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Experiments

 \section{Experiments}

-In this section, we outline our experiments in the domains of keyword recognition speech models.
-We cover the methods by which we harden each model through adversarial training and the methods we use for a rejection method.
+In this section, we outline our experiments in the domains of keyword recognition speech models across two datasets, AudioMNIST and Common Voice Clips.
+Each dataset presents two security settings where we train on known users and deploy for the same users (AudioMNIST) and an unknown train/test population (Common Voice Clips).
+We cover how we harden each model through adversarial training configurations and choices.
+We then outline the two methods we compare for rejecting users falsely for being detected as adversarial attacks.